GersbachKa/defiant/README.md

 DEFIANT (Data-driven Enhanced Frequentist Inference Analysis with Next-gen Techniques) is a python package primarily aiming for robust, fast, and frequentist analysis of Pulsar Timing Array data using the PTA Optimal Statistic (OS).
 This package presents the parallel pipeline to the Bayesian PTA pipeline [ENTERPRISE](https://github.com/nanograv/enterprise).

-This package is primarily based on the work of the [PTA Optimal Statistic](https://arxiv.org/abs/0809.0701) but encorporates many of the expansions on the method developed since then.
+This package is primarily based on the work of the [PTA Optimal Statistic](https://arxiv.org/abs/0809.0701) and encorporates some coding techniques from the previous implementation in [enterprise_extensions/frequentist/optimal_statistic.py](https://github.com/nanograv/enterprise_extensions/blob/master/enterprise_extensions/frequentist/optimal_statistic.py) but encorporates the many expansions on the method developed since then.
 For details on what OS expansions this package supports, check the [Usage](#usage) section.

 ## Installation